zargony/touch-n-drink/README.md

 ## License

-Hardware licensed under [CERN Open Hardware License Version 2 (Permissive)].
-Software licensed under either of [Apache License 2.0] or [MIT License], at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.
+Hardware licensed under the [CERN Open Hardware License (Strongly Reciprocal)][OHL].
+Software licensed under the [European Union Public License (EUPL)][EUPL].
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

 [hardware]: ./hardware
 [firmware]: ./firmware